Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 From there, decision-makers can tell where their cloud spend is going.

 Netflix’s custom dashboard provides some cost optimization recommendations, which you don’t get in your AWS billing report.
-While you can use tags to reveal billing items that relate, the technique might not show how various billable resources map to what matters to your business.
+While tags help you discover billing items that are related, they might not help you map your costs to the dimensions that matter most to your business.

 With real-time intelligence, you can put engineering in control of cloud costs.
 They can monitor and measure your unit metrics and COGS on AWS to grow your margins.